 But do you know the most common and effective way of getting the best out of basil?
 Through tulsi tea or basil tea.

 Why is tulsi tea considered valuable?
-What does it exactly do your body?
+What does it exactly do to your body?
 How do you make this tea?
 You’ll get to know the answers only if you read on!

 Table Of Contents